 Even independently of the study, it can already be stated here that the extent and above all the scope of the associated changes will be serious for many industries and companies.
-Digitisation has already disruptively changed the retail trade, gastronomy, hotels and taxi companies.
+Digitization has already disruptively changed the retail trade, gastronomy, hotels, and taxi companies.

 SME entrepreneurs see opportunities but also risks

 Especially for SMEs, large projects are usually an unmanageable risk.
 Thus, many measures but also projects involve massive resources of money, know-how, and time to implement them.
 It is therefore possible that projects cannot be implemented purely due to a shortage of resources.
 Mr. Thies mentions in his study that many entrepreneurs also see the opportunities to better protect themselves from threatening competitors or to use digitization as an opportunity.

 Major topics that are repeatedly addressed are efficiency increases through automation and the development of new marketing channels as well as new digital sales channels.
 However, the weighting of opportunities and risks is different for all industries and the topics vary.